jimratliff/GenoMac-user/README.md

 [^1Password_HMAC]: 1Password’s preferences are stored at `~/Library/Group Containers/2BUA8C4S2C.com.1password/Library/Application Support/1Password/Data/settings/settings.json`.
 Each substantive key-value pair representing a preference is accompanied by an `authTags` key-value pair, with the same key but the value of which is a cryptographic signature.
 The hashing is unpredictable to me (e.g.,  the hash of one key-value pair is different on one Mac than on another Mac), so I can’t write a script to provide new key-value preference pairs with `authTags` pairs that survive validation.

+### Authorization to use particular apps
 Some apps require additional steps to authorize the user to execute the app.
 These fall into the following categories:
 - Apps that require signing into an account for that app.
 These include 1Password, Microsoft Office, and Text Expander.
-- Apps that require a license file, such as [Witch](https://manytricks.com/witch/).
+- Apps that require a license file, such as BetterTouchTool and [Witch](https://manytricks.com/witch/).
 - Apps that require entering a key to authorize.
   - Alfred: Alfred’s basic functionality is free to use, but more-advanced functionality (the Alfred Powerpack) requires entering a Powerpack license.
 The Hypervisor interactively prompts you to enter a Powerpack license via a Keyboard Maestro status-menu-triggered macro that pastes the Alfred Powerpack textual license code into the appropriate text box in Alfred’s preferences.[^Alfred_key_is_secure]
   - Keyboard Maestro: Because Keyboard Maestro has an initial trial period for every new user account, you can use a Keyboard Maestro macro to register your license to Keyboard Maestro!
 Specifically, the Hypervisor interactively prompts you to use an already-Dropbox-synced Keyboard Maestro status-menu-triggered macro that chooses the “Register Keyboard Macro…” menu item to populate the email-address and serial-number fields with the credentials under which Keyboard Maestro is registered.[^KM_key_is_secure]